 There were many challenges: we were dealing with an old addition, lots of structural walls, varying ceiling heights, a large masonry fireplace, and a renovated second floor that had to stay intact.
 The client wanted to have great connectivity and a sense of openness, whilst maintaining a distinction between the living spaces.

-On the main floor, a partition wall, complete with gas fire, divides the spacious family room from the kitchen and dining room.
+On the main floor, a partition wall, complete with fireplace, divides the spacious family room from the kitchen and dining room.
 A home office nook built beside the kitchen cabinetry was added – perfect for adults and children alike.
 The large floor-to-ceiling windows in the kitchen provide connectivity to the outdoors, flooding the space with ample light.

 The exterior of the home went through a dramatic transformation.
 Originally there was an enclosed front porch with a reverse slope driveway.
 The enclosed porch was removed to create a smaller, yet better appointed front entrance, complete with storage for the whole family and the 2nd floor bay window was extended down to the ground floor to provide extra light and interest.
 The reverse slope was filled in and an entrance direct to the basement mudroom (and bike shower!) was added.